Press "Enter" to skip to content

 B. UI, clarity of rules and outcomes

-The game is frustrating to play, both because the commands are unforgiving and because the manual is unclear.
+The game is frustrating to play because the commands are unforgiving and the manual unclear.

 Let’s start with the manual : it tells you what should have been randomized somehow (where the gold is, productivity of regions), but it does not tell you what you need to know : how combats are resolved (particularly frustrating as it is all or nothing), how the chance to find gold is calculated, how the productivity of colonists increases, what are the effects of natives.